CAREER: Taming Wireless Devices Cross-Layer Errors with Assistive Networked Edges

 Hotspot Access with Permissionless Blockchains

-Y. Niu, L. Wei, C. Zhang, J. Liu, and Y. Fang, to appear at IEEE Transactions on Vehicular Technology (IEEE TVT).
+Y. Niu, L. Wei, C. Zhang, J. Liu, and Y. Fang, IEEE Transactions on Vehicular Technology (IEEE TVT), Vol. 72, no. 3, pp. 3904-3913, 2023.

 -